openedx-unsupported/devstack/README.rst

    tag.
 See that repo for more information on building its image.
 2. edxapp and IDAs use the ``latest`` tag since their configuration changes have been merged to master branch of ``edx/configuration``.
+3. The elasticsearch used in devstack is built using elasticsearch-devstack/Dockerfile and the ``devstack`` tag.

 BUILD COMMANDS: